 I don’t know much about early North American furniture other than they seem to have no idea when it was made.

-Early on in the settlement of the colony, English joyners crossed the Atlantic, bringing with them, prevailing tastes and skills which they plied in their adopted land.
-Of course, there followed a steady stream of joyners from Mother England during the late seventeenth-century and then cabinetmakers during the eighteenth-century, all of whom introduced new trends, which, if not immediately adopted in their entirety in all regions, at least lent some influence locally.
+Early on in the settlement of the colony, English joiners crossed the Atlantic, bringing with them, prevailing tastes and skills which they plied in their adopted land.
+Of course, there followed a steady stream of joiners from Mother England during the late seventeenth-century and then cabinetmakers during the eighteenth-century, all of whom introduced new trends, which, if not immediately adopted in their entirety in all regions, at least lent some influence locally.

 I recently spotted this Philadelphia-made Black Walnut chest which, although it (to my British eyes) stands on ridiculously tall feet, is of otherwise rather lovely proportions, colour and appearance.

 Walnut chest made by William Beake, Philadelphia, circa 1710.
 (H. L. Chalfant)